-- It is not a diet plan for losing weight. - It does not make us more spiritual than others who do not fast. - We must not take a legalistic approach. - It is not a hunger strike to "arm-twist" God for a request to get what we want.
+- It is not a weight-loss strategy. - It does not make us more spiritual than others. - It is not a legalistic requirement or ritual. - It is not a hunger strike to "arm-twist" God for a request to get what we want.